Anderson Man Killed in DUI Crash

 According to the National Fire Protection Association, 445 people died out of around 174,000 total car fires in the year 2015.
 While car fires are not common, their probability of occurrence increases in the event of a car accident.
 Some other warning signs are leaking oil or fluid, loud sounds from the exhaust, loose or broken hoses, exposed wiring that can come in contact with metal, and drastic changes in engine temperature or fluid levels.

 If you do find yourself caught in a vehicle fire, remain calm.
 First, stop the car as quickly as you can in a safe place and turn off the ignition.
-This will stop the flow of fuel and may reduce the chance of explosion.
+This will stop the flow of fuel and may reduce the chance of an explosion.
 Exit the vehicle together with all your passengers.
 Stand back from the fire to stay safe from debris, heat, and toxic fumes.
 Call 911 and ask for help.
 It is not advisable to open the hood if a fire is in the engine bay.
 Opening the hood may provide more oxygen to the flames and cause them to grow more rapidly.

 Upkeep on car maintenance is the best way to prevent fires in your vehicle.
 Be aware of any warning signs discussed above and keep you and your passengers safe.